Claudio-C-Santos/MS4-peacefulmind.art/README.md

 ## UX

-THe main users of this platform is everyone who desires to purchase a piece of jewelry which won't be found anywhere else, there's no more exlusive than this.
+The main users of this platform are everyone with a desire to purchase a piece of jewelry which won't be found anywhere else, there's no more exlusive than this.

 The navigation is very user friendly, starting with and index page that has all the links displayed and easy to see.
-On the top bar, on the right, there are the account, community and shopping bag icons abnd just bellow are the links that divide the entire stock into categories in order to make ir easier for the client to search for exactly what it wants.
+On the top bar, on the right, there are the account, community and shopping bag icons and just bellow are the links that divide the entire stock into categories.
+This makes it easier for the client to search for exactly what it wants.

 The footer allows the client to learn more about the store owner by reading a small biography and checking his intagram page.
 The custom order link is also in this area.